STORIES:

 T-Mobile, the un-carrier, was looking for an un-agency AOR to match their moxie.

 Our agency was in mid evolution, fusing together comms, advertising, social, digital, etc. We wanted to amaze them with unexpected ideas.
 We'd be the most un-agency they'd ever seen.
-Never mind that the RFP laid out specific and fairly traditional comms and PR duties.
+Never mind that the RFP laid out specific and fairly traditional duties.
 We were going to overdeliver them into AOR ecstasy.

+When we finally walked into the T-Mobile offices, we had a team of about fifteen, including an improv actor in a pink tie and a rapping DJ with turntables.
 Our presentation was everything and nothing.
 No one knew what to do with our three ring circus.
-So we left without their business (or our dignity.)
-All that remained, besides the magenta tie, were lessons.
+So we left without their business.
+Or our dignity.

-Bigger isn't better.
+All that remained, besides the pink tie, were lessons: Bigger isn't better.
 Keep it simple.
 Answer the brief.
-No DJs.
-Just, no.
+No DJs…just, no.

 T-Mobile RFP // “Strategy” Film

-But we were prolific.
+But the team was tenacious and prolific.
 We captured every big moment and milestone.
-We shot at night and did post during the day.
+We filmed at night and did post during the day.
 We experimented constantly.
 We didn't sleep much.
+We were an energetic, talented, and adaptable team with great chemistry, it was invigorating and fulfilling work.

 Internal video celebrating a new luxury: filming during the day!